skinos7/tiger7/project/ifname/lte.md

         "resolve":"IPv6 DNS",             // [ IPv6 address ]
         "resolve2":"IPv6 DNS2"            // [ IPv6 address ]
     },
-    "automatic":                                     // detial configure for method is [ automatic ] {
+    "automatic":                                     // detial configure for "method" is [ automatic ] {
         "custom_dns":"Custom DNS",                   // [ disable, enable ]
         "dns":"Custom DNS1",                         // [ IPv6 address ], This is valid when custom_dns is [ enable ]
         "dns2":"Custom DNS2"                         // [ IPv6 address ], This is valid when custom_dns is [ enable ]
     },
+    "masquerade":"out stream share the interface IPv6 address to access the Internet",   // [ disable, enable ]

     // Configure for link detection mechanism, or call it keeplive mechanism "keeplive":